Hoplite-Consulting/Crackpot-CLI/README.md

 # Crackpot CLI

 Crackpot CLI will take an LDAP Dump <domain_users.grep>, an Active Directory Dump <activeDirectoryDump.txt> and a (optional) HashCat output to combine them into a clean CSV file for reading.
+This will also calculate the score of any cracked passwords using [zxcvbn](https://github.com/dwolfhub/zxcvbn-python).

 Written by [Oliver Scotten](https://www.github.com/oliv10).